George Costanza: Personality

 He is interested in nice restrooms, and his personal bathroom habits border on obsession.
-In "The Revenge", he quits his real estate job solely because he is forbidden to use his boss' private bathroom.
+In "The Revenge", he quits his real estate job solely because he is forbidden to use his boss's private bathroom.
 In "The Voice", he admits that one of the reasons he is staying at a job his boss has asked that he resign from (for feigning a disability) is that it gives him "private access to one of the great handicapped toilets in the city".
 In "The Busboy", he claims to have an encyclopedic knowledge of the locations of the best public bathrooms in the city.
 He proves this in "The Bizarro Jerry", when he directs Kramer to "the best bathroom in midtown" at the offices of Brandt-Leland, even describing the layout, marble, high ceiling, and toilets that flush "like a jet engine".
 In "The Gymnast", he told Jerry that he always removes his shirt when using the bathroom because "it frees me up... no encumbrances".
 When working for the Yankees, he suggested having the bathroom stall doors stretched all the way to the ground (letting people's legs not be seen while in the stalls).
 The obsession even comes up in the Seinfeld reunion staged on Curb Your Enthusiasm: years after the series, George is said to have made a fortune on a smartphone app that directs its user to the nearest "acceptable" public toilet anywhere in the world (though he loses most, if not all, of his fortune to Bernie Madoff).

 George and Jerry have been best friends since meeting in high school gym class.
-The extreme closeness of their friendship is occasionally mistaken for gayness.
-"The Outing" deals with a reporter from a New York University college paper mistaking George and Jerry for a gay couple, and, in "The Cartoon", George dates somebody who Kramer insists is merely a "female Jerry".
+The extreme closeness of their friendship is occasionally mistaken for homosexuality; "The Outing" deals with a reporter from a New York University college paper mistaking George and Jerry for a gay couple, and, in "The Cartoon", George dates somebody who Kramer insists is merely a "female Jerry".